davidwong666/BuzzNet/README.md

 - Instructions on how to run the project locally
 - Modified the Post Model to embed comments and display comment count.
+- Modified the User Model to include role field.

 ## 03-05-2025 Updates by Baichuan ZENG